Phased Increase in Recreational Access

 The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.

 Currently, the following facilities are open for public access:

-Backcountry and river permits are being issued online only; permits will not be issued at park visitor centers.
-Overnight permits must be requested at least five days before trip start date.
+Backcountry and river permits may be obtained online.
+Overnight permits must be requested online at least two days before start of trip.
 Day use permits may be obtained up to 24 hours in advance of trip start.

 While the areas listed above are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 When recreating, please follow local area health orders, practice Leave No Trace principles, and avoid crowding and high-risk outdoor activities.

 The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
 We will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.